Cut-Free ExpTime Tableaux for Checking Satisfiability of a Knowledge Base in the Description Logic SHI: A Tableau Decision Procedure for

 \item $\AltFmlSetsSCP(v)$ is a set of sets of formulas, called the set of alternative sets of formulas suggested by converse for the predecessor of $v$.
 It is available only when $v$ has a predecessor being a state and will be used only when $\ConvMethod(v) = 1$. \end{itemize}

 We define \VSpace{-1.5ex}

-\LongVersion{The sets $\AFormulas(v)$, $\NDFormulas(v)$, and $\FullLabel(v)$ are respectively called the available formulas of $v$, the negations of the formulas disallowed at $v$, and the full label of~$v$.} \ShortVersion{The set $\AFormulas(v)$ is called the available formulas of $v$.} In an ``and-or'' graph, states play the role of {\em ``and''-nodes}, while non-states play the role of {\em ``or''-nodes}.
+The sets $\AFormulas(v)$, $\NDFormulas(v)$, and $\FullLabel(v)$ are respectively called the available formulas of $v$, the negations of the formulas disallowed at $v$, and the full label of~$v$.
+In an ``and-or'' graph, states play the role of {\em ``and''-nodes}, while non-states play the role of {\em ``or''-nodes}.

 By the {\em local graph} of a state $v$ we mean the subgraph of $G$ consisting of all the path starting from $v$ and not containing any other states.
 Similarly, by the local graph of a non-state $v$ we mean the subgraph of $G$ consisting of all the path starting from $v$ and not containing any states.